 Bright From the Start is a curated development enhancement plan implemented by myself and my husband after years of working with animals and many sleepless nights of research and trial and error.
-Some of what you will find below comes straight from my grooming table – I’ve spent countless hours training and handling very young puppies in desensitization, socialization and proper table behavior – some of it is from my husband’s knowledge of hunting and working with Brittanys in the field and understanding how to create an environment that plants the seeds for confident, well balanced puppies.
-Below you will find a step by step version of the plan that all Edenbright Brittany puppies participate in from day one.
+Some of what you will find below comes straight from my grooming table – I’ve spent countless hours training and handling very young puppies in desensitization, socialization and proper table behavior – some of it is from my husband’s knowledge of hunting and working with Brittanys in the field and understanding how to create an environment that plants the seeds for confident, well-balanced puppies.
+Below you will find a step-by-step version of the plan that all Edenbright Brittany puppies participate in from day one.
 This program changes a lot as we learn more about how our puppies fare in their new homes.
 We are always trying to improve the Bright from the Start Program.
 We believe learning and improving are never finished, and we believe we can always strive for a happier, more confident puppy with each litter.

-During the entire 8 weeks of the puppies lives at our home, they are handled very regularly.
-Between the ages of 4 weeks and 8 weeks, they are given several baths, their nails trimmed regularly, and are treated to daily de-sensitization training on their paws, bellies, ears and sanitary regions.
+During the entire 8 weeks of the puppy’s lives at our home, they are handled very regularly.
+Between the ages of 4 weeks and 8 weeks, they are given several baths, their nails trimmed regularly, and are treated to daily de-sensitization training on their paws, bellies, ears, and sanitary regions.
 This helps them become comfortable and familiar with grooming.